 Communication, Communication, Communication; Open and honest two-way communications will ensure to the building of trust and can head off any potential problems down the line.

 Support; providing sufficient support for volunteers will ensure that they can carry out their duties successfully and gain knowledge and confidence.

 Say Thank you!
 It’s a simple thing but easy to forget.
 Volunteers are hugely important to an organisation and a simple thank you goes a long way.

-Expenses; make sure you explain your expenses policy before the volunteer start volunteering at your organisation.
-Clearly explaining the policy will save potentially difficult conversation later on.
+Expenses; make sure you explain your expenses policy before the volunteer starts volunteering at your organisation.
+Clearly explaining the policy will save potentially difficult conversations later on.

 Remember they are volunteers; with increasing funding cuts we are more and more reliant on volunteers to help us deliver services, but it is important to ensure organisations don’t treat volunteers as employees.
 There is a defining line between volunteers and employees, it is imperative the line is not crossed, check out NCVO’s avoiding job substitutions and knowhow.ncvo.org.uk/volunteering-and-the-law for more information on volunteering and the law.

-Diversify; With increasing demand on people’s time, working longer, retiring later and looking after grandchildren, the traditional retiree volunteers are becoming increasingly rare.
-Volunteers manager have to adapt their volunteer opportunities to fit in with the modern world.
-We don’t have the luxury to demand once a week commitment between 10-2 time slot from volunteers if we fail to adapt and diversify volunteering roles, it will be increasingly difficult to attract volunteers.
+Diversify; With the increasing demand for people’s time, working longer, retiring later and looking after grandchildren, traditional retiree volunteers are becoming increasingly rare.
+Volunteers managers have to adapt their volunteer opportunities to fit in with the modern world.
+We don’t have the luxury to demand once a weekly commitment between 10-2 time slots from volunteers if we fail to adapt and diversify volunteering roles, it will be increasingly difficult to attract volunteers.